 - Tasks completed per user

-- frontend splits, use
+- frontend feature flags, use

-- backend splits, use
+- backend feature flags, use

-Deleting a split
+Deleting a feature flag

 You may want to tag objects that need to be deleted as a reminder, depending on your process, or as a check before taking action.
 For example: